top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/60_transformations.md

 \end{align}

-### Other transformations
+### Other classes transformations

-- A rigid body transformation
-- Not linear.
-But is linear in [homogeneous coordinates](#homogeneous coordinates)
-- Degrees of freedom.
-To use these other transformations, we have to be in
+As mentioned earlier there are other types of transformations that can be represented by linear maps.
+These include stretching, scaling, and shearing, all of which vary in their number of free parameters.
+We will show in the next section that we can represent non-linear transformations as linear transformations using [homogeneous coordinates](#homogeneous coordinates).

 Author: Falcon Dai